 What’s not to love about hand pies?
 Especially when they are stuffed with a delicious filling of cabbage and potato and smoky tempeh.
 And encased in a crispy, flaky, whole wheat crust?

-I love hand pies, as you may have noticed from the number I’ve posted on this blog — from savory baked samosas to chickpea mushroom turnovers to my naan-calzones and pita packets.
+I love hand pies, as you may have noticed from the number I’ve posted on this blog — from savory baked samosas with chickpea filling to chickpea mushroom turnovers to my naan-calzones and pita packets.
 Part of the reason hand pies are so popular around here is because I have fast discovered that it’s easy to feed a kid something — almost anything — when you encase it in an attractive cover, or in this case, a crust.

 Not that Jay doesn’t like cabbage or potatoes– he loves both.
 And the crust is so flaky and tender that he doesn’t mind– doesn’t care– that all of it is actually good for him.